apache/fluo-website/docs/fluo/1.0.0-beta-2/index.md

 * [quickstart] - Starts a MiniFluo instance that is configured to run a word count application
 * [MiniFluo] - Sets up a minimal Fluo instance that writes its data to single directory
-* [fluo-dev] - Command-line tool for running Fluo and its dependencies on a single machine
+* [Uno] - Command-line tool for running Fluo and its dependencies on a single machine
-* [Zetten] - Command-line tool that launches an AWS cluster and deploys Fluo and its dependencies to it
+* [Muchos] - Command-line tool that launches an AWS cluster and deploys Fluo and its dependencies to it
 * [Production] - Sets up Fluo on a cluster where Accumulo, Hadoop & Zookeeper are running

 Except for [quickstart], all above will set up a Fluo application that will be idle unless you